|DOWNLOAD||User's Guide||Developer's Guide||Mailing lists||Problems||Roadmap|

-- Known Issues - Kea is included in BIND10 1.2 release.
-This is a list of known issues in that release.
+- Known Issues - This is a list of known issues with the current and previous releases

 - Kea defects - this is a list of known bugs in the engineering snapshot (the master branch in the Kea git repository)

 - Outstanding tasks - this is a list of tasks that we are planning to do.
 Sometimes the difference between a bug and a missing feature is thin.

 - Submit new bug - setting the milestone as Kea-proposed is appreciated.